English

 Figure 1: QSFP28 CWDM4 Module Working Principle

-FS QSFP28 CWDM4 Datasheet
+FS 100G QSFP28 CWDM4 Transceiver Datasheet

-All FS QSFP 100G CWDM4 optical transceivers are manufactured to satisfy the industry standard and have been recognized by numerous customers.
+All FS QSFP28 100G CWDM4 optical transceivers are manufactured to satisfy the industry standard and have been recognized by numerous customers.
 They are proven to be compatible with over 200 vendors, such as Cisco, Juniper, Arista, Brocade, Dell, and so on.

-QSFP 100G CWDM4 Specification
+QSFP28 100G CWDM4 Specification

 Form Type QSFP28